sujanabasnet/Picasso/README.md

 The `images` directory contains some sample images generated from Picasso.
 Some of the expressions for these images can be found in the `expressions` directory.

 ### Team Memebers
-Andrew Marsh
+Andrew Marsh,
-Jared Cordova
+Jared Cordova,
-Praise Apata
+Praise Apata,
-Sarah Martin
+Sarah Martin,
 Sujana Basnet